wotakumoe/wotaku/docs/torrenting/nyaa.md

 ## File Naming

 ::: tip README
-File naming schemes are kinda optional.
-Every upload doesn't follow the same sequence of tags.
-There will be variations on writing style and placement.
-The schemes below are the most standard way to do it.
+File naming schemes are kind of optional, not every upload has to follow the same sequence of tags.
+There will be variations on writing style and placement, with the schemes below being the most standard way to do it.
 :::

 ### Anime